Founder and Head Coach

 Though known most for his mountain ultra-running prowess, Mike is a diverse mountain athlete who loves it all.
 He has paddled 1,600 miles over a period of 90 days across Canada to the Artic Ocean, climbed first ascents on the 3,000-foot granite towers of Torres del Paine National Park in Patagonia, raced 100-mile mountain bike races, climbed El Capitan in Yosemite numerous times in a single day, snowboarded first descents in Grand Teton National Park, raced collegiate Nordic skiing, and he has been a passionate big game hunter since a young boy growing up in Montana.

 Mike has been racing competitively as a professional mountain ultra-runner for over a decade.
-As a Global Athlete for The North Face, Mike has competed in over 100 ultra-distance mountain races around the world.
+Mike has competed in over 100 ultra-distance mountain races around the world.
 Among the many races he has competed in, he holds numerous course records, and has placed top-3 at the world’s most competitive and prestigious mountain races: the Western States 100, the Ultra-Trail du Mont Blanc, and the North Face 50-mile Championship.

 Mike’s commitment to the mountain sport community is evidenced by The Rut Mountain Runs in Big Sky, Montana.
 Mike created and designed the races along with Mike Foote.
 The two now race direct one of the most technical mountain running race in world, and the only event in North America that is part of the International Skyrunner Federation Ultra World Series.

-In addition to being a professional mountain athlete and coach, Mike loves spending time with his amazing wife Stephanie and young son, Colt.
+In addition to being a professional mountain athlete and coach, Mike loves spending time with his amazing wife Stephanie and his kids Colt and Wren.
 Mike is also a practicing attorney.
 Previous to taking a break from the full-time practice of law, Mike was a federal prosecutor for the U.S. Attorney’s Office.

 General Manager, Coach, Nutritionist